Germany to build up reserve vaccine capacity to fight future pandemics | Health

 Germany to build up reserve vaccine capacity to fight future pandemics

+"We want to bet on several companies and several vaccine types and not just one," Krupp said.
+The contract terms include having production capacity in Germany and being able to manufacture active ingredients as well as converting them into drug substance for a fast scale-up of vaccines, he added.

-Germany plans to pay vaccine manufacturers an annual reservation fee to build up reserve capacity of 600-700 million doses per year to help it fight future pandemics, Health Minister Jens Spahn said on Wednesday.
-The government plans to launch a call for tenders for so-called pandemic preparedness contracts with a five-year term, he told a news conference.
+Germany plans to pay vaccine manufacturers an annual reservation fee to build up reserve capacity of around 600-700 million doses per year to help it fight future pandemics, Health Minister Jens Spahn said on Wednesday.
+The government plans to launch a call for tenders for so-called pandemic preparedness contracts with a five-year term so that vaccine doses "can be activated quickly if the worst comes to the worst," Spahn told a news conference.

-"We in the government have agreed that we want to provide capacity for production of vaccines in and for Germany," Spahn said, adding this could be activated very quickly so that vaccine production could start at short notice.
 Manufacturing setbacks and an over-reliance on European Union approval for supplies slowed Germany's rollout of COVID-19 vaccines.
 It wants to boost domestic production to ensure it is not deprived of shots in future pandemics.

-In February, it set up a vaccine production task force with the aim of building up domestic production and reducing bottlenecks in the supply chain.
-Germany will also set up a center for pandemic vaccines at its vaccine regulator, the Paul Ehrlich Institute, Spahn said.
+To that end, it set up a vaccine task force in February that aims to reduce bottlenecks by ensuring production of vital products in the supply chain like glass vials and lipids.

+The stand-by contracts will help maintain know-how acquired during the COVID-19 crisis so that next time "we don't have to ramp up production from zero to 100," Christoph Krupp, head of the vaccine production task force told reporters.
+"We want to bet on several companies and several vaccine types and not just one," Krupp said.

+The contract terms include having production capacity in Germany and being able to manufacture active ingredients as well as converting them into drug substance for a fast scale-up of vaccines, he added.
+The contracts will be activated if necessary, in which case they will become supply deals, and Germany expects to be able to deliver vaccines to Europe and the rest of the world, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)